stackeduary/JavaRemoteEE22/Terms-and-Summary.md

   - this will automatically find and run the `.class` files

+**Two major kinds of exceptions:**

+1. *Checked exceptions*
+  - ones that the developer is forced to handle
+  - examples:
+    - FileNotFoundException
+    - IOException

+2. *Unchecked exceptions*
+  - AKA runtime exceptions
+  - not forced to handle
+    - i.e., don't have to have a try-catch exception
+  - can be ignored
+  - examples:
+    - IndexOutOfBoundsException
+    - IllegalStateException
+    - EmptyStackException
+    - NullPointerException
+    - ArrayIndexOutOfBoundsException

 **Two ways to handle exceptions in Java:**
 1. Add the exception to the method signature
 2. surround the potentially-erroring code with a try-catch block
+  - try block:
+    - there can only be one try block
+  - catch blocks:
+    - there can be as many as you like
+  - finally block:
+    - optional
+    - can only have one
+    - executes no matter what happened in the previous try-catch blocks

-*if you have errors in your program, alt + enter is your friend!*
+*side note: if you have errors in your program, alt + enter is your friend!*

+### Anonymous Classes

+### Inner Classes